To get started today,

 So take the chin down to your chest.

-Imagine that the chin can touch down in the centre of your chest and then take the chin all the way over to the right.
+And then take the chin all the way over to the right.

-Then turn your head to face the front,
+Then turn your head to face the front.

-Bringing that stretch onto the other side.
+Bringing that stretch onto the other side,

 Let's hold it here for the first few moments.